mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 honestly, like something, we have been very bad at during our history is kind of not focusing too much on that.
-And this becomes like a really big issue once you grow and you have like, you know, a lot more people, a lot more systems.
-I'll look more code.
+And this becomes like a really big issue once you grow and you have like, you know, a lot more people, a lot more systems, a lot more code.
 Like if you don't have like the core value set, if you don't have the core practices set, then it basically becomes like a wild, wild West.
 And that's where I feel like we have actually slacked off and not really prioritize this enough.